fjs21/homebridge-kumo/README.md

 "platforms": [{
     "platform": "Kumo",
     "username": "email@email.com",
-    "password": "password"
+    "password": "password",
+    "directAccess": true
 }]
 ```

 For most people, I recommend using [Homebridge Configuration web UI](https://github.com/oznu/homebridge-config-ui-x) to configure this plugin rather than doing so directly.
 It's easier to use for most users, especially newer users, and less prone to typos, leading to other problems.

 ## Credits
 This plugin used many cues from [homebridge-myq2](https://github.com/hjdhjd/homebridge-myq2/) for plugin structure and [homebridge-kumo](https://github.com/mikaelnelson/homebridge-kumo) for getting started with the Kumo API.
+In v.1.1, I have incorporated information from [pykumo](https://github.com/dlarrick/pykumo) and [homebridge-kumo-local](https://github.com/monteroman/homebridge-kumo-local) to allow direct IP and *rapid* control of devices on the network.

 ## Donate to Support homebridge-kumo
 This plugin was made with you in mind.
 If you would like to show your appreciation for its continued development, please consider making [a small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=Y7PRYWBYVLMS2&item_name=homebridge-kumo&currency_code=USD&source=url).